rkuma183/wilsonmar.github.io/_posts/2016-06-12-serverless.md

 BLAH: AWS Lambda doesn't allow setting and reference to operating system <strong>environment variables</strong>.

-Secrets such as DB connection string or encryption key are secure values that should not be checked into version control (specified in a .gitignore file).

-To provide Lambda functions with
+Lambda functions have a
 <strong>deploy.env</strong> file in combination with the
 <strong>`--configFile`</strong> flag to set values which will be
 prepended to your compiled Lambda function as
 <strong>process.env</strong> environment variables before it gets uploaded to S3.

+Secrets such as DB connection string or encryption key are secure values that should not be checked into version control (specified in a .gitignore file).

 <a name="LocalTesting"></a>

 ## Local Runs for testing #

-If we're taking a "test-first" approach to achieve code maturity, doing test runs locally before committing to a team branch is important.
+For a "test-first" approach to achieve code maturity, doing test runs locally before committing to a team branch is important.

 Let's examine the choices to emulate AWS Lambda locally: